HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/C08Q18(a,b,c).md

 ### Overall Interpretation

-Although the Goldfeld–Quandt test in question (a) showed no evidence of unequal variances by gender,
+Although the Goldfeld–Quandt test in question (a) showed no evidence of heteroskedasticity by gender,
 the NR² test results in question (b) reveal that heteroskedasticity is present in the model and may be related to other variables such as metro or black.

 ## (c)